Eschatologue/CM_wiki/docs/class/cleric/destruction.md

 The Destruction has finally acknowledged your existence.
 You gain the following benefits:

-***Resistance.*** You gain resistance to Force and Radiant damage, and you are immune to the Force and Radiant damage from any Cleric spell you cast.
+***Resistance.*** You gain Resistance to Force and Radiant damage, and you are immune to the Force and Radiant damage from any Cleric spell you cast.

 ***Expanded Aura.*** The radius of your Accretion Disk aura expands to 15 feet, and the distance you can push or pull creatures using your Gravitational Shift feature increases to 10 feet.